Puget Sound salmon recovery: Needs

 Juvenile salmon spend a prolonged period of time (weeks to months) in estuaries in order to help ease their bodies adapt to the transition from fresh water to salt water.
 In a process called “Smoltification”, salmon are able to make the next step in preparing their bodies for the transition from freshwater to saltwater.
 Specifically, their bodies go through dramatic changes portrayed through their outward appearance, behavior, and even body chemistry.
 When these salmon return as adults they must go through the same process again in estuaries to help make the transition from saltwater to freshwater before heading back to their respective rivers to spawn.

-There are many different species of salmon that run through the Puget Sound.
+There are many different species of salmon that run through Puget Sound.
 Such salmon species include Chum, Coho, Chinook, Sockeye, Pink, and Steelhead.
-These salmon swim through the Puget Sound to spawn in the rivers running into the Puget Sound.
+These salmon swim through Puget Sound to spawn in the rivers running into Puget Sound.
 Some Puget Sound rivers that salmon swim up are: Nooksack, Samish, Skagit, Baker, Cascade, Stillaguamish, Snohomish, Skykomish, Green, Puyallup, Carbon, Nisqually, Deschutes rivers.
 Salmon also go up Lake Washington, Lake Sammamish, Kennedy Creek, and Minter Creek.

 Life cycle

 The life cycle of salmon requires specific conditions within the chain of connected environments.
 Salmon typically live 3–6 years, which often changes depending on life conditions.
-While some salmon stay within the Puget Sound, others will migrate and live deeper in the Pacific Ocean.
+While some salmon stay within Puget Sound, others will migrate and live deeper in the Pacific Ocean.
 The salmon begin their journey as fertilized eggs in a stream that eventually hatch and move downstream in freshwater (lasting anywhere from months to three years depending on species).
-Once they mature to juvenile salmon also known as, “fry” they migrate from the freshwater stream towards an Estuary where “saltwater meets freshwater”.
+Once they mature to juvenile salmon, also known as “fry”, they migrate from the freshwater stream towards a brackish estuary where “saltwater meets freshwater”.
 Here, they begin to adapt to the salt water during a process known as smoltification, which can last up to a few months.
+Smoltification is crucial to ensure survival of salmon once they enter the Pacific Ocean.
 At this point, they are ready to transition through the coastal shores into the North Pacific Ocean where they stay anywhere from six months up to five years and travel as far as the Gulf of Alaska.
 Depending on the species, the salmon are ready to return to their home stream, river, or lake after one to seven years of being in the ocean to begin the process of spawning.
-Once the salmons spawn, the process beings again with the new salmon.
+Once the salmons spawn, the process begins again with the new salmon.